Chronowanderer/aLBcells-for-HDsystem/README.md

 Three independent main codes are provided:

-    aLB_main.m % Simulations of model with a single Visual-aLB connection (refer to Figs 1-4; S1-S5, S8 Figs). aLB2HD_main.m % Simulations of model with the whole Visual-aLB-dRSC-HD/gRSC architecture in Fig 1A (refer to Figs 5-8; S6-S8 Figs).
+    aLB_main % aLB_main.m, Simulations of model with a single Visual-aLB connection (refer to Figs 1-4; S1-S5, S8 Figs).
+    aLB2HD_main % aLB2HD_main.m, Simulations of model with the whole Visual-aLB-dRSC-HD/gRSC architecture in Fig 1A (refer to Figs 5-8; S6-S8 Figs).
-    aLBexcluded_main.m % Simulations of model with the alternative Visual-dRSC-HD/gRSC architecture without aLB cells (refer to Figs 7-8).
+    aLBexcluded_main % aLBexcluded_main.m, Simulations of model with the alternative Visual-dRSC-HD/gRSC architecture without aLB cells (refer to Figs 7-8).

 Follow the corresponding instructions to change hyperparameters and settings for different simulations.
 You would see how the model with aLB cells provides various powerful abilities, such as: